Continual learning under domain transfer with sparse synaptic bursting: Method for meta-learned sensor growth.

-In selecting for the ability to learn without forgetting, we first pre-train TSAR using the Online-aware Meta-Learning algorithm \cite{Javed2019}, or OML.
-This is a model-agnostic approach to minimizing predictive interference over an outer loop set of previously observed data following an inner loop of sequential updates (\hyperref[sec:Materials and Methods]{Materials and Methods}).
-Thus, our model must meta-learn how to learn over a sequence of images, such that the corresponding updates do not corrupt the ability to classify prior inputs.
-This has previously resulted in the acquisition of task-specific modules (\hyperref[fig:Figure 1]{Fig.1B}) through the optimization of neuronal activations \cite{Javed2019, Beaulieu2020}.
-However, task-specific modularity is not required or inevitable; rather, it is a solution that emerged under just one set of conditions through prediction error minimization.
-Other solutions, under different conditions, may yet be possible.
+In selecting for the ability to learn without forgetting, we first pre-train TSAR (Tuning Synapses via Allostatic Regulation) using the Online-aware Meta-Learning (OML) algorithm \cite{Javed2019}.
+This involves an inner loop of sequential learning over training images sampled from a single Omniglot class~\cite{Lake2015}, followed by an outer loop update on a batch of images sampled from $K$ other random classes.
+The inner loop updates the classifier only, while the outer loop updates the initial weights of both the regulator and classifier, which are then used to start the next inner-loop.
+As a result, our model must learn how to learn over a sequence of Omniglot images, such that the corresponding updates do not corrupt the ability to classify previously seen Omniglot images.
+In addition to the baseline setting that uses 963 Omniglot classes (``data rich''), we also present a ``data scarce'' setting containing less than 3\% of this data, or just 25 randomly sampled Omniglot classes.

-In addition to configuring our model for the modulation of \textit{synapses} instead of \textit{neurons} \cite{Beaulieu2020}, we require that the sensors controlled by meta-learned regulation are first ``grown'' through explicit regulatory action (\hyperref[fig:Figure 1]{Fig.1C,D}).
-This is done by initializing meta-learning with regulation that is highly suppressant.
-In doing so, we are encoding a prior on regulation such that no input is relevant to the recruitment of synapses in the classifier.
-For performant behavior to emerge, the regulator must increase functional activity relative to the initial meta-learning condition.
-Catastrophic forgetting is then evaluated under \textit{domain transfer} by training the meta-learned system on extended sequences of previously unseen datasets (\hyperref[sec:Section 5]{Section 5})
+Finally, we obtain regulators that ``grow'' connections in the classifier by varying the strength of the initial bias on regulation prior to meta-learning.
+In this way, we can cause regulation to be more or less \textit{permissive} ($\approx 1$, unmasked) or \textit{suppressant} ($\approx 0$, fully masked).
+We perform a sweep over initial biases covering the range of integers from $[-12,12]$, and find that optimal performance is obtained with a bias of -8 (Fig.~\ref{fig:performance}, C).
+This initialization we refer to as the canonical ``Grow'' condition, which we set against the canonical ``Sculpt'' condition, having the standard initial bias of 0.
+Sculpt begins meta-learning with weights in the classifier being uniformly active, and which may or may not be sculpted or pruned away over the course of meta-learning.
+For more detailed information, see Materials and Methods.